 Gender balance at all levels of the Agency is an issue of particular importance to NAMA.
-The breakdown of NAMA staff by gender was 53% males and 47% females at the end of 2023.
-As NAMA is engaged in a wind-down, it is not recruiting new employees thus maintaining gender balance to end-2025 may be difficult.
-Of the six ministerial appointees to the NAMA Board, four (66%) are female which is ahead of the Government's target of 40%.
+The breakdown of NAMA staff by gender was 53% males and 47% females at the end of 2024.
+As NAMA is engaged in a wind-down with a redundancy programme in place, this creates difficulties in maintaining gender balance to end-2025 may be difficult.
+Of the six ministerial appointees to the NAMA Board, four (67%) are female, which is ahead of the Government's target of 40%.

 The Gender Pay Gap Information Act 2021 requires organisations with more than 250 employees to report on the hourly gender pay gap across a range of metrics.
 The gender pay gap refers to the difference between what is earned, on average by men and women, based on their average hourly wage.
-As staff are assigned to NAMA by the NTMA, gender pay gap data for NAMA (at end-June 2023) is incorporated in the NTMA Gender Pay Gap Report 2023.
+As staff are assigned to NAMA by the NTMA, gender pay gap data for NAMA (at end-June 2024) is incorporated in the NTMA Gender Pay Gap Report 2024.
 As a distinct organisation, NAMA has an assigned staff of less than 250 employees and therefore does not separately report pay gap data.